 After more practice and clumsy, toe crushing attempts at maintaining balance, we (prematurely) moved on to dancing with a partner.
 Dancing with a partner adds a whole new set of challenges including ten more toes to step on, the need for eye contact (when I prefer to look at my feet), and understanding the mysterious language of the hand positions.
 For instance, when my partner lifts my hand above my head, that means turn.
 However, lifting my hand above my head, but slightly further back indicates a gentle tousle of my already disheveled locks.

-Is it Easier to Learn Salsa Dancing as a Man or a Woman?
+Is it Easier to Learn Salsa Dancing in the Traditional Male or Female Role?

 Thank the Lord I am a girl.
 I am a hopeless dancer, but if I attempted to learn this as a man, I would be completely hopeless.
-Not only do men need to master the moves like the ladies, they also have to be the leader.
+Not only does the male role need to master the moves like the ladies, they also have to be the leader.
 They decide what moves and tricks (ok, they aren’t called tricks, but I think they are) are coming up next.

 “Am I going to make her spin?”